Home Element Metal Sodium

 At 25 °C water reacts with lithium slowly, sodium reacts vigorously, potassium reacts with flame, and rubidium and cesium react with the explosion.
 It burns with air or oxygen to give Na2O2.
 Sodium reacts with carbon to form acetylides Na2C2.
 It forms a series of crystalline solid salts with different types of anions that are soluble in water.

-It reacts directly react with hydrogen when heated to form an ionic hydride containing H− ion.
-All the alkali metal halides are colorless, water-soluble crystalline solids formed by the reaction of MOH or M2CO3 with appropriate HX.
+It reacts directly with hydrogen when heated to form an ionic hydride containing H− ion.
+All the alkali metal halides are colorless, water-soluble crystalline solids.
+They are formed by the reaction of MOH or M2CO3 with appropriate HX.

 Uses of Sodium